André Derain: Fauvism

-Derain and Matisse worked together through the summer of 1905 in the Mediterranean village of Collioure and later that year displayed their highly innovative paintings at the Salon d'Automne.
+Derain and Matisse worked together through the summer of 1905 in the Mediterranean village of Collioure and Derain completed the Mountains at Collioure painting.
+Later that year they displayed their highly innovative paintings at the Salon d'Automne.
 The vivid, unnatural colors led the critic Louis Vauxcelles to derisively dub their works as les Fauves, or "the wild beasts", marking the start of the Fauvist movement.
+(In 2023, the Metropolitan Museum of Art and the Museum of Fine Arts, Houston, co-organized and exhibited Vertigo of Color: Matisse, Derain, and the Origins of Fauvism, an exhibit examining their work together and the birth of Fauvism.)

 In March 1906, the noted art dealer Ambroise Vollard sent Derain to London to produce a series of paintings with the city as subject.
 In 30 paintings (29 of which are still extant), Derain presented a portrait of London that was radically different from anything done by previous painters of the city such as Whistler or Monet.
 With bold colors and compositions, Derain painted multiple pictures of the Thames and Tower Bridge.
 These London paintings remain among his most popular work.
 Art critic T. G Rosenthal: "Not since Monet has anyone made London seem so fresh and yet remain quintessentially English.
 Some of his views of the Thames use the Pointillist technique of multiple dots, although by this time, because the dots have become much larger, it is rather more simply the separation of colours called Divisionism and it is peculiarly effective in conveying the fragmentation of colour in moving water in sunlight."

 In 1907 art dealer Daniel-Henry Kahnweiler purchased Derain's entire studio, granting Derain financial stability.
 He experimented with stone sculpture and moved to Montmartre to be near his friend Pablo Picasso and other noted artists.
 Fernande Olivier, Picasso's mistress at the time, described Derain as:

 Slim, elegant, with a lively colour and enamelled black hair.
 With an English chic, somewhat striking.
 Fancy waistcoats, ties in crude colours, red and green.
 Always a pipe in his mouth, phlegmatic, mocking, cold, an arguer.

 At Montmartre, Derain began to shift from the brilliant Fauvist palette to more muted tones, showing the influence of Cubism and Paul Cézanne.
-(According to Gertrude Stein, Derain may have been influenced by African sculpture before the Picasso.)
+(According to Gertrude Stein, Derain may have been influenced by African sculpture before Picasso.)
 Derain supplied woodcuts in primitivist style for an edition of Guillaume Apollinaire's first book of prose, L'enchanteur pourrissant (1909).
 He displayed works at the Neue Künstlervereinigung in Munich in 1910, in 1912 at the secessionist Der Blaue Reiter and in 1913 at the seminal Armory Show in New York.
 He also illustrated a collection of poems by Max Jacob in 1912.